yana-qaSwe/testversion/README.md

 4. Click "Add to cart"

-**Actual result**: error message is not appeared.
+**Actual result**: An error message is not appeared.
 The product is added to the cart.

-**Expected result**: error message is appeared.
+**Expected result**: An error message is appeared.
 The product is not added to the cart.

 **Environment:**